EV Company News For The Month Of October 2017

 Five nations, including Germany, Norway, and France, have formalized their plans to do so and China may soon be following suit.
 A number of other studies have shown that the world, on a whole, is moving towards an electric future.
 Back in August of 2016, a study from the Massachusetts Institute of Technology (MIT) suggested that today’s EVs could replace 90 percent of all cars.
 Meanwhile, back in July, Dutch bank ING released a report which said that EVs will dominate the European automobile market by 2035.
 Then, earlier this month, a report by the International Monetary Fund (NYSE:IMF) and researchers from Georgetown University said that 90 percent of vehicles in the U.S. could be electric before the 2040s.

-On October 12 Reuters reported, "Paris plans to banish all but electric cars by 2030.
+On October 12, Reuters reported, "Paris plans to banish all but electric cars by 2030.
 Paris authorities plan to banish all petrol-and diesel-fueled cars from the world’s most visited city by 2030, Paris City Hall said on Thursday."
-Recall France plan to ban fossil fuel cars by 2040.
+Recall France plans to ban fossil fuel cars by 2040.

-On October 18 The Economist released a good 6 minute video titled "Electric cars will come of age in 2018."
+On October 18, The Economist released a good 6-minute video titled "Electric cars will come of age in 2018."

 The GLM G4 concept electric car.